raiden-network/raiden/CONTRIBUTING.md

 # Raiden Development Guide

 Welcome!
 This guide serves as the guideline to contributing to the Raiden Network codebase.
-It's here to help you understand what developmenr practises we use here and what are the requirements for a Pull Request to be opened against Raiden.
+It's here to help you understand what development practises we use here and what are the requirements for a Pull Request to be opened against Raiden.

 - [Contributing](#contributing)